List of First Nations peoples in Canada

 The following is a partial list of First Nations peoples of Canada, organized by linguistic-cultural area.
-It only includes First Nations people, which by definition excludes Metis and Canadian Inuit groups.
-The areas used here are in accordance to those developed by the ethnologist and linguist Edward Sapir, and used by the Canadian Museum of Civilization.
+It only includes First Nations people, which by definition excludes Métis and Canadian Inuit groups.
+The areas used here are in accordance to those developed by the ethnologist and linguist Edward Sapir, and used by the Canadian Museum of History.

 Northwest Coast

 These people traditionally eat fish, primarily salmon and eulachon from the ocean, as well as fish from lakes and rivers, and roots and berries.
 Recently discovered clam gardens suggest that they were not limited only to hunting and gathering.
 They made use of the forests of the Pacific to build dug-out canoes, and houses made of evenly split planks of wood.
 They used tools made of stone and wood.
 The native peoples of the Pacific coast also make totem poles, a trait attributed to other tribes as well.
 In 2000 a land claim was settled between the Nisga'a people of British Columbia and the provincial government, resulting in the return of over 2,000 square kilometres of land to the Nisga'a.
 Major ethnicities include the: